 - When the three vaccinations are finished, photocopy the record.
 Provide copies to your supervisor and to Occupational Health and Rehabilitation.
 Keep a copy for your records

-- You receive a lab requisition to have your blood tested six to eight weeks after the third injection.
-The test makes sure you are protected
+- You'll receive a lab requisition to have your blood tested six to eight weeks after the third injection.
+The test makes sure you're protected

-- Occupational Health Programs contacts you if the vaccination series has not been successful
+- Occupational Health Programs will contact you if the vaccination series has not been successful

 - You submit vaccination receipts to your supervisor for reimbursement